-Connections - There are many great cultural activities already happening in Fenland, often undertaken by volunteers with limited resources but with great support from local people.
-More could be achieved if organisers and key community players worked together across the District.
-This would allow them to achieve activities and events with greater impact, draw down funding from major national funding bodies and share resources and skills.
+Connections - There are many great cultural activities already happening in Fenland, often undertaken by volunteers with limited resources, but with great support from local people.
+More may be achieved if organisers and key community players worked together across the District.
+This would allow them to achieve activities and events with greater impact, draw down funding from national funding bodies and share resources and skills.

 Communication - The interesting and exciting cultural activity already going on in Fenland is well supported by those who know about it.
 However, there is a lack of communication beyond people already involved.
-Fenland's geography of numerous villages which are far apart, makes it difficult for cultural workers to communicate what they do widely across Fenland.
+Fenland's geography of numerous villages makes it difficult for cultural workers to communicate what they do effectively across Fenland.
 There is a perception both within and beyond Fenland that there is not much cultural activity taking place, however the consultation shows that this is not the case.
-This perception needs to be challenged and the cultural activity in Fenland needs to be better communicated, celebrated and amplified, both within the district and beyond.
+This perception needs to be challenged and the cultural activity in Fenland needs good communication, to be celebrated and amplified, both within the district and beyond.

 Empowerment - Many people in Fenland are actively involved in cultural activity, ranging from keeping traditional events alive, creating new arts activity opportunities, energising museums, generating new creative work and supporting young people in creative careers.
-However, many of these people are volunteers and have limited resources, would benefit from skills development as well as funding support, and have ideas but not the knowledge of how to make their ideas happen.
-People need support and empowerment to grow their ideas; where there are community brokers in place such as Festival Bridge and the Care Network, these organisations have the knowledge and connections to support people in starting new ventures, with seed funding and help in building infrastructure.
-However, the resources of these organisations only stretch so far, and they need to find a variety of sources of funding for them to continue their work.
+However, many of these people are volunteers and have limited resources, would benefit from skills development, as well as funding support.
+Often they have ideas but not the knowledge of how to translate them into action.
+People need support and empowerment to grow their ideas.

 Inspiration - Focused coordination can bring inspirational, high quality events and activities to Fenland to inspire people and encourage participation.
-A Development Officer for Fenland would assist with access to regional and national funding to do this, bring people in Fenland together to enable small ideas to grow into bigger ones, and to promote the great work that is already happening underneath the surface.
+A Development Officer for Fenland would assist with access to regional and national funding to do this, bringing people in Fenland together to enable small ideas to grow into bigger ones, and to promote the great work that is already happening.